madhurragarwal/ML---K-Nearest-Neighbor/README.md

 The dummy dataset used in this project is located in the repository.
 It includes the following files:

 * Classified_data: The main dataset containing features and labels.
+* KNN_Project_data: The main dataset containing features and labels.

 ## Usage